-The full-day Christian tour in Athens and Corinth is a tour you will definitely enjoy.
-It is specifically designed for those interested in following the footsteps of St Paul in Greece, without missing what Greece is mostly known of: its ancient monuments and history.
+Inspiring 8-h Christian tour of Paul in Athens & Corinth; The full-day 8- hours Christian tour following the footsteps of St. Paul in Athens and Corinth is a tour you will definitely enjoy.
+It is specifically designed for those interested in following the footsteps of St Paul in Greece, without missing what Greece is mostly known for its ancient monuments and history.

 What you will see during the full-day Christian tour in Athens and Corinth